opensearch-project/documentation-website/_security/authentication-backends/authc-index.md

 2. The Security plugin authenticates a request against a backend configured for an authentication provider.
 Some examples of authentication providers used with OpenSearch include Basic Auth (which uses the internal user database), LDAP/Active Directory, JSON web tokens, SAML, or another authentication protocol.

    The plugin supports chaining backends in `config/opensearch-security/config.yml`.
 If more than one backend is present, the plugin tries to authenticate the user sequentially against each until one succeeds.
-A common use case is to combine the internal user database of the security plugin with LDAP/Active Directory.
+A common use case is to combine the internal user database of the Security plugin with LDAP/Active Directory.

 3. After a backend verifies the user's credentials, the plugin collects any [backend roles]({{site.url}}{{site.baseurl}}/security/access-control/index/#concepts).
 The authentication provider determines the way these roles are retrieved.
 For example, LDAP extracts backend roles from its directory service based on their mappings to roles in OpenSearch, while SAML stores the roles as attributes.
 When basic authentication is used, the internal user database refers to role mappings configured in OpenSearch.

-4. After the user is authenticated and any backend roles are retrieved, the security plugin uses the role mapping to assign security roles to the user.
+4. After the user is authenticated and any backend roles are retrieved, the Security plugin uses the role mapping to assign security roles to the user.

    If the role mapping doesn't include the user (or the user's backend roles), the user is successfully authenticated, but has no permissions.